-Your DEWALT DCS727-XE mitre saw has been designed for professional cutting of wood, wood products and plastics.
-When using the appropriate saw blades, sawing aluminium is also possible.
+Your DEWALT cordless compact mitre saw has been designed for professional cutting wood, wood products and plastics.
+When using the appropriate saw blades, sawing aluminum is also possible.
 It performs the sawing operations of cross-cutting, bevelling and mitring easily, accurately and safely.

-DO NOT use under wet conditions or in the presence of flammable liquids or gases.
+This unit is designed for use with a nominal blade diameter 305 mm carbide tip blade.
+DO NOT use under wet conditions or in presence of flammable liquids or gases.